 Ask a lot of questions to any person or company you are considering to handle production of your demo.
 Request samples of demos they have produced (ours are here), and ask for names and contact information of people you can talk to.
 Don’t rely on testimonials posted on their web site or in print materials.
 Compare prices between demo producers in your area, and get a detailed breakdown of what is included.
 If a demo producer “promises” exposure to agents or talent buyers, or makes any guarantees of work after your demo is completed, you may want to consider looking elsewhere as they are probably either a scam or a “demo mill”.
+There are a rare few demo producers who are either former agents or who have legitimate connections for talent bookings.
 As a voice-artist, you are ultimately going to be responsible for your own marketing and promotion.
 Although some producers may offer demo showcases, any promises made should be viewed as a “red flag.”

 HOW WILL I KNOW I’M READY TO PRODUCE MY DEMO?

 Next to your training and home studio, your demo is going to be one of the most expensive and important aspects of your work, so don’t be in a hurry to produce your VO demo!
 If a voice-over coach or demo producer suggests that you should produce your demo immediately after taking their class (and you have no other performing experience), or that a demo is included in the price of a workshop, We strongly suggest you look for a different class and a different demo producer.
 The only exception where including a demo as part of a workshop might be justified would be for an audio book demo.